nyxnor/onionjuggler/README.md

 * [RaspiBlitz](https://github.com/rootzoll/raspiblitz/blob/v1.7/home.admin/config.scripts/internet.hiddenservice.sh) provides a ton of bitcoin related services that can be run over tor, so onion services is the choice to access your node from outside LAN.
 OnionJuggler started by forking Blitz script to remove hardcoded paths.

 * [TorBox](https://github.com/radio24/TorBox) is an easy to use, anonymizing router that creates a separate WiFi that routes the encrypted network data over the Tor network.
 It also helps configuring bridges and other countermeasures to bypass censorship.
 OnionJuggler aims to help people on surveillance countries to communicate privately.
+OnionJuggler was integrated to TorBox.

 ### Contributors